-The Scheme can invest into a variety of assets, including cash, equities, and derivative contracts.
+The Scheme can invest into a variety of assets, including cash, equities, fixed and floating rate interest securities, unit trusts and derivative contracts.
 Generally, valuation information is obtained from third party industry standard service providers to ensure that the most recent security prices are obtained.
 The prices used to value investments include, but are not limited to:

-- independent prices obtained for each security; and - quoted 'bid' prices on long securities and quoted 'ask' prices on securities sold short.
+- independent prices obtained for each security; - quoted 'bid' prices on long securities and quoted 'ask' prices on securities sold short; - redemption prices published by the relevant Responsible Entity, for investments into unlisted unit trusts.